Skip to main content

 Why YouTube Is the Only Video Platform That Matters for AI

-"YouTube does not just lead the video category for AI citations.
-It is the only video platform that meaningfully exists in AI search results.
-Everything else is statistical noise."
+YouTube does not just lead the video category for AI citations.
+YouTube is the only video platform that meaningfully exists in AI search results.
+Everything else is statistical noise.

 OtterlyAI Video Citation Research, 2025

-Video vs. Text: Which Earns More AI Citations
+Video vs Text: Which Earns More AI Citations

-Text content is natively machine-readable.
-An AI platform can parse a 1,500-word blog post entirely in one crawl.
-It can extract specific sentences to cite as answers.
-It can map the content to specific questions and build confidence signals from the structure.
-None of that work requires an intermediate translation step.
+Standalone text content โ€” well-structured blog posts, FAQ pages, and service page copy โ€” consistently outperforms standalone video for AI citations.
+Text is natively machine-readable.
+An AI platform can parse a 1,500-word blog post entirely in one crawl, extract specific sentences to cite as answers, and map content to specific questions without an intermediate translation step.
+That is the crawlability principle, and the crawlability principle is non-negotiable.

 Content TypeAI CrawlabilityCitation FrequencySetup EffortBest Platform